-Moving Python objects around
+2.4.5 Moving Python objects around

-In addition to calling functions and executing code on engines, you can transfer Python objects to and from your IPython session and the engines.
+In addition to calling functions and executing code on engines, you can transfer Python objects between your IPython session and the engines.
 In IPython, these operations are called push() (sending an object to the engines) and pull() (getting an object from the engines).